martial/myriades/README.md

 - Bytes per second tracking
 - Connection status monitoring

+## Open Source

+This project is released under the MIT License, making it free to use, modify, and distribute.
+We welcome contributions from the community to help improve and extend the system's capabilities.

 ## Contributing

+We welcome contributions to the Myriades Project!
+Here's how you can help:

-1. Fork the repository
+1. **Fork the repository** on GitHub
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. **Create a feature branch** (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. **Commit your changes** (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. **Push to the branch** (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. **Open a Pull Request**

+### Development Guidelines
+- Follow the existing code style and structure
+- Add documentation for new features
+- Test your changes thoroughly
+- Update the OSC API documentation if adding new commands

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Technical Specifications